 This means that they are more prone to spoilage.
 When heated up, the atoms get agitated and a hydrogen atom is removed from the “cis” configuration, forming a lipid radical.

 To create a more stable configuration, a hydrogen atom is then added to the other side of the damaged chain, forming what we know as “trans” fatty acids. (read more..)

 This is the most common process of partial hydrogenation and it is how the majority of the dietary trans fats are formed.
+Process of partial hydrogenation has been common in production of margarine and shortenings from 1920s till about two decades ago.
 (1)

 Can you generate trans fats while cooking?

-Since the partially hydrogenated process, that generates high amounts of industrial trans fatty acids (iTFAs), results from heating unsaturated fats, can the same happen during cooking at home or in restaurants?
+Partial hydrogenation process, generates high amounts of industrial trans fatty acids (iTFAs), as a result of heating unsaturated fats.
+These damaged fatty acids are similar in chemical structure to saturated fatty acids, but their effects on health differ.
+Can the same happen during cooking at home or in restaurants?